 An Enrolled Agent (EA) is the only federally licensed tax practitioner who specializes in all areas of taxation.
 Enrolled Agents represent taxpayers before the Internal Revenue Service (IRS) for tax issues including audits, collections, and appeals.
 EA is the highest credential awarded by the IRS and is also licensed by the IRS.
 The EA credential is recognized across all 50 U.S. states.

-Enrolled Agents are required in small and large public accounting firms, law firms, and corporate accounting departments, state departments of revenue, investment firms, banks and in private practice.
-An EA can guide, represent and prepare tax returns for individuals, corporations and trusts.
+Enrolled Agents are required in small and large public accounting firms, law firms, corporate accounting departments, state departments of revenue, investment firms, banks, and private practice.
+An EA can guide, represent and prepare tax returns for individuals, corporations, and trusts.

 Why should one become an EA?

 Practice before the IRS includes all matters related to presentations for the IRS, regarding clients’ rights, privileges, and liability under laws and regulations that are administered by the IRS.

 There are many benefits of becoming an EA: